 imported for your convenience.

-See Library modules - R7RS integration, for the details on how Gauche supports R7RS.
+See Library modules - R7RS standard libraries, for the details on how Gauche supports R7RS.

 -r7 option doesn’t change reader lexiacl mode